Time Zones Explained (How to Calculate Time Differences Easily)

 Try the Tool

 Want instant results without manual conversion?
-Use Calzivo’s Time Zone Converter to compare cities, calculate time differences, and avoid scheduling mistakes in seconds.
+Use Calzivo's Time Zone Converter to compare cities, calculate time differences, and avoid scheduling mistakes.
+Use the Workday Calculator when deadlines depend on business days.

 Time zone calculations are simple once you know the UTC offsets for both locations.
 Always check for date changes when crossing midnight.